frederikgramkortegaard/eridu/README.md

 gcc -no-pie output.s
 ./a.out
 ```
+### Compiling Eridu from Source
+It is possible to compile Eridu from source, by navigating to the `./dev/src` folder and running `make`, it is recommended to run `make clean` before any attempt to compile Eridu.

 ### Testing
 Tests can be run using our testing framework _Gula_, to use this framework, Python 3.8 and the numpy package is required.
 To see the help menu, use the command:
 ```
 python3 ./tests/gula.py -help
 ```